 Still, Bavaria holds its own.

-I was surprised we weren’t heading to the world famous Hofbrauhaus on this Size Matters Beer Tour but as Tim explained, he hand picks the best and less tourist trap locations.
+It was a surprise we weren’t heading to the world-famous Hofbrauhaus on this Size Matters Beer Tour but as Tim says, he handpicks the best and less tourist trap locations.
 This was a refreshing change and got me to some completely new places including a cool cellar of a beer hall.

 Our last stop on our Size Matters Beer Tour had very little to do with beer.
 It was a trendy club that felt out-of-place on this great night out, but I totally understand why it’s there.
 Those in their 20’s can drink the night away.
 Although I probably stuck around at a place like this in my 20’s, I’m not convinced I liked it any more than I do in my 30’s.
 With that in mind, we headed back to the hostel bar where the Size Matters Beer Tour started.
 Much like I did in my 20’s, I enjoyed the company of those on the tour but with much less painful results.